egauci/tenon-api-client/README.md

 In addition, it can also contain the following properties:

 - config -- Path to a JSON file with parameters to merge in.
-Default for this in both index.js and the Grunt task is '.tenonrc' in the current working directory.
-This file would be a convenient place to put the API URL and the API key.
+This file would be
+a convenient place to put the API URL and the API key.
 - userid and password -- if both are present and the url starts with http, then these are incorporated into the url passed to Tenon for basic auth: (use<span>rid:</span>password@domain.com/...)